Dual Enrollment

 - Entering 11th.
 Pre-ACT or ACT Composite of at least 15 with subs-scores of at least 15 (Math) and 15 (English).
 GPA 2.0+.

-- Operation Spark (pending state board of education approval)
+- Operation Spark

 - The Operation Spark Apprenticeship prepares students for an in-demand, high-wage career in software development.
-Students learn how to think like a software engineers and gain all of the relevant skills needed to enter into a career as a full-stack engineer.
+Students learn how to think like software engineers and gain all of the relevant skills needed to enter into a career as a full-stack engineer.
 The progressive learning sequence takes students from computer users to fully autonomous, full-stack developers.

 - Entering 11th.
 Pre-ACT or ACT Composite of at least 15 with subs-scores of at least 15 (Math) and 15 (English).
 GPA 2.0+.